graphrag/graphrag.github.io/README.md

 Consider this priority order of contribution:

-1. Everything gets a glossary entry in `/src/content/docs/appendices/glossary.mdx`
+1. Glossary - everything gets a glossary entry
   - terse definitions of terminology and names
   - reference citations and attribution where appropriate
   - for example, define "vector embedding"
+  - add the entry to `/src/content/docs/appendices/glossary.mdx`
-2. Some glossary entries are expanded on with reference material under `/src/content/docs/reference`
+2. Reference - some glossary entries are expanded on with reference material
   - describe *what* something is
   - provide an illustration
   - reference related reference material :)
-  - for example, show what a vector embedding is
+  - for example, describe what a vector embedding is
+  - add a page under `/src/content/docs/reference`
+  - use the template `/src/content/docs/reference/template.md`
-3. Some reference material gets a how-to guide
+3. Guide - some reference material gets a how-to guide
   - process-oriented, *how* to achieve a specific goal
   - try to be implementation independent
   - reference relevant reference material
   - for example, how to perform vector similarity search
+  - add a page under `/src/content/docs/guides`
+  - use the template `/src/content/docs/guides/template.md`
-4. Some how-to guides can be combined into tutorials
+4. Tutorial - some how-to guides can be combined into tutorials
   - walk through a complete example, including data
   - still try to be implementation independent
   - for example, chat with a PDF
+  - add a page under `/src/content/docs/tutorials`
+  - use the template `/src/content/docs/tutorials/template.md`

+### Media assets

+All diagrams are created using [Excalidraw](https://excalidraw.com).
+Original source files are saved under `/media` and exported SVG images in `/src/assets/images`.